kdavidmoore/backTableBankers/README.md

 # Interactive Map App
-Interactive map using HTML, CSS, JavaScript, AngularJS, and [DataMaps](http://datamaps.github.io/)
+Interactive map built using HTML, CSS, JavaScript, AngularJS, and [DataMaps](http://datamaps.github.io/)

 ## Summary
 Single page Angular app that allows user to filter search based on language, population, and GDP data, with each specific map having its own URL.